ImperialSpaceSociety/Project-Mach-1/README.md

 * Molex 2066400001: GNSS Active Patch Antenna with Low-Noise Amplifier
 * Winbond w25q64JV: Flash chip 64 Mbytes

+# Flight history

+This flight computer was launched in July 2021 but was not recovered.
+Its now very easy to program using platform.io.
+No need to mess with board files.

+However, the flight computer has 4 major issues.
+1. The telemetry radio is terrible.
+The max range is only around 80 meters, as we discovered at the launch site.
+2. The flash chip is quite small.
+It can only record for around 40 minutes at 3-4 readings a second.
+3. The flash write speed is slow.
+It could be a software issue.
+I could only write 3-4 readings a second.
+4. The position of the power connector for battery is in an awkward position, making it difficult to attach the battery

+It may be best to start from scratch using a well known processor, such as an ESP32, and a well designed radio module.
+From the flight, we discovered that the radio has to work flawlessly.
+Or else, we will loose the rocket.
+So maximising range and reliablity of the telemetery is vital.
+An off the shelf radio module as they will likely have all the RF systems optimised.
+Its quite hard to do it on a custom PCB.

 ## Software architecture
 We use the Arduino development environment to program the rocket flight computer.
 We use the arduino board files based off the Adafruit ItsyBitsy M0 Express, which uses the G variant of the SAMD21.
 The flight computer uses the J variant.